 The approximately 180-foot-wide utility easement to the south of Lehigh Street wouldwill continue to provide a buffer between the redeveloping station area and the existing single-family residential neighborhood to the south.
 Additionally, parking is a precious commodity in close proximity to a rail transit station.
-While the north-south portion of the utility corridor reduces development potential, it can also be used for surface parking, which has already been the case in Bellaire.
+While the north-south portion of the the pedestrian environment throughout the station area, creating a center for the new Bellaire TOD neighborhood, and using multistory buildings to frame the public realm utility corridor reduces development potential, it can also be used for surface parking, which has already been the case in Bellaire.